tmobile/magentaA11y/_checklist-web/form.md

 ## Building accessible forms

-### Do not auto-focus
+### Do not auto-focus inputs

 - Automatically moving focus to an input field is very confusing for people using assistive technology.

 ### Group inputs

 Use `fieldset` and `legend` (directly under the first fieldset tag) that describes  groupings such as
-- Sign in or Sign up
+- Sign in
-- Personal information
 - Shipping address
-- Credit card information
+- Payment information

+### Error handling

+- Individual inputs must have [programmatically described errors](/checklist-web/hint-help-error/) read by the screen reader on focus
+- For long forms, it can be helpful to list all errors in an [alert](/checklist-web/alert/) with links back to individual invalid inputs on each attempt to submit

 ## UX guidance